Agile Transformation – What is it about?

 Now let’s talk about the questions that we should consider before taking up Agile Transformation.

-- What are the pain points for the team?
-Are they similar to the ones that the management have?
+What are the pain points for the team?
+Are they similar to the ones that the management has?

-- Do we have budget for investing in infrastructure (tools) and people (training)?
+Do we have a budget for investing in infrastructure (tools) and people (training)?

 These are the questions that we need to sit and discuss with our senior management.
 We need answers for each one of them to assess the situation and see where we stand and what we will need to accomplish this organizational change.